enix/ansible-proxmox-ve/README.md

-eNiXHosting.proxmox-ve
+enix.proxmox-ve
 =================

 A role for deploying and configuring [Proxmox VE](https://www.proxmox.com/en/proxmox-ve) on unix hosts using [Ansible](http://www.ansible.com/).
-This role is really tied to eNiXHosting usage by configuring local LVM volumes, ISCSI multi-path, etc...
+This role is really tied to enix usage by configuring local LVM volumes, ISCSI multi-path, etc...
 So it is maybe not relevant to everyone, however every step is configurable so can be used independently

 Requirements